 When many people think of life insurance policies, they usually don’t think of all the types of life insurance, they only think term.

-Term life insurance polices are the simplest, most popular, and the most often purchased, but; in the life insurance menu of options it's not the only choice.
+Term life insurance policies are the simplest, most popular, and the most often purchased; but, in the life insurance menu of options, it’s not the only choice.
 Far from it, actually.

-Today, there is a wide variety of life insurance available, the most basic of which are term and permanent.
+Today, there is a wide variety of life insurance policies available, the most basic of which are term and permanent.
 Within each of these categories, however, there are many different types to choose from – and being familiar with these can help you better customize the coverage to meet your specific needs.